How to use a virtual keyboard on Mac

 In all those circumstances, Keyboard Viewer can help.

 How to set up the Mac’s virtual keyboard

-- Select the Accessibility pane then choose the Keyboard from the left-side menu.
+- Select Accessibility and then choose the Keyboard from the list under Motor.

 You will now see your virtual keyboard appear on the screen.
 If you want to turn it off, just click the Close button in the top-left corner of the keyboard.